teddytennant/biomed-chat/README.md

 # Biomed Chat

 Practitioner-focused chatbot UI for biomedical engineers.
-Proxies to Grok‑4 via xAI API with a tailored system prompt that assumes baseline field expertise.
+Proxies to Grok‑4 via xAI API with RAG and a tailored system prompt that assumes baseline field expertise.

 ## Features